prakharrathi25/artificial-intelligence-for-trading/part1_quantitative_trading/README.md

 # Artificial Intelligence For Trading.

-This repository contains all the quizzes and projects that I have completed for the Udacity AI for Trading Nanodegree.
+This repository contains all the quizzes and projects that I have completed for **Part 1** of the Udacity AI for Trading Nanodegree.

 ## Projects Overview